F5Networks/terraform-provider-bigip/docs/userguide/as3-integration.rst

 You will need to pass BIG-IP and its credentials as an argument to the install script.
 This script is available in the `examples section <https://github.com/F5Networks/terraform-provider-bigip/tree/master/examples>`_ of AS3 in the Terraform repo.

 ..
-NOTE::vAS3 tenants are BIG-IP administrative partitions used to group configurations that support specific AS3 applications.
+NOTE:: AS3 tenants are BIG-IP administrative partitions used to group configurations that support specific AS3 applications.
 An AS3 application may support a network-based business application or system.
 AS3 tenants may also include resources shared by applications in other tenants.